one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/Storage&Backup/ManageAzureStorage.md

 + Task 5: Create and configure an Azure Files shares
 + Task 6: Manage network access for Azure Storage

 ## Task 1: Provision the lab environment

 In this task you use the Azure CLI to create an Azure Virtual Machine running Windows Server 2019.

+>**Note:** In the following steps change the `--location` valaue to a region closest to you.

 1. Open an Azure CLI window by browsing to [Azure Shell](https://shell.azure.com).
 2. If prompted, login using your Microsoft Azure Account.
 3. When the **Welcome to Azure Cloud Shell** screen appears select **Bash** as the working CLI and then **Create Storage**.
 Once storage is created click **Close**.
-4. At the CLI prompt, let's create a new resource group to hold your Domain Controller.
+4. At the CLI prompt, let's create a new resource group to hold your virtual machine.
 Create the resource group by typing in the following command:

     ```PowerShell
     az group create --name Storage-Lab --location eastus